 - Local detection: Uses only local system information

 The script is lightweight, fast and adapts to role changes automatically.
-Whether you're managing a simple active/standby pair or a complex multi-node cluster, this enhancement will make your daily operations smoother and safer.
+Whether you're managing a simple active/standby pair or a complex multi-node cluster, this corrected version will make your daily operations smoother and safer.

-Set it up once and never wonder "which server am I on?" again.
+Set it up once and never wonder "which server am I on?" again and this time, you'll get the right answer!